eulmlk/Tic_Tac_Toe/README.md

 # Simple Tic Tac Toe Application with Difficulties

 This is a minimal Tic Tac Toe application written in C++ using the SDL library.
 It features both two-player and one-player modes with three difficulty levels: easy, medium, and hard.
+**Note**: This project is compatible only with Linux and Unix systems.

 ## Table of Contents